Patrick Mahomes II Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Recent Performances

-- In last week's outing against the Bills, Mahomes racked up 272 yards while completing 61.1% of his passes, while throwing two touchdowns with two interceptions.
+- Mahomes put together a 272-yard performance against the Bills last week, completing 61.1% of his passes and throwing for two touchdowns with two interceptions.

-- He also added 61 yards on eight carries, averaging 7.6 yards per carry without a touchdown.
+- He also tacked on 61 yards on eight carries, averaging 7.6 yards per attempt without a touchdown.

 Mahomes' Kansas City Teammates